Step Up to Social Work: information for applicants

 What qualifications and experience you need to apply to Step Up to Social Work and other details about the course.

-The application process for the next cohort (cohort 5) will take place in spring 2017, and training will begin in 2018.
+The application process for candidates to apply for the next cohort (cohort 5) will take place in March 2017, and training will begin in January 2018.
 Use our online form to register your interest in taking part.

-Check this page later in 2016 for confirmation of cohort 5 eligibility criteria, the application process and details of which local authorities will be taking part.
+Check this page in early 2017 for confirmation of the application process and details of which local authorities will be taking part.

-Applicants must have 1 of the following in any discipline except social work from a UK higher education institution (or an approved overseas equivalent):
+Applicants must have one of the following in any discipline except social work from a UK higher education institution (or an approved overseas equivalent):